Client Safeguards

 Pershing has been a leading global provider of financial custody services for over 80 years and serves many of the world’s most respected financial organizations.

-Importantly, by holding our accounts with Pershing which has no proprietary products of its own, Financial Plan is able to maintain the high level of integrity our clients expect and deserve without conflicts of interest.
+Importantly, by holding our accounts with Pershing, which has no proprietary products of its own, Financial Plan is able to maintain the high level of integrity our clients expect and deserve without conflicts of interest.

 Dimensional Fund Advisor-logo

-DFA board member and Nobel Laureate Eugene Fama developed the efficient markets hypothesis (EMH) in his doctoral thesis.
+Neither Active nor Passive: DFA board member and Nobel Laureate Eugene Fama developed the efficient markets hypothesis (EMH) in his doctoral thesis.
 An adherence to the EMH causes DFA to avoid a predictive approach which is widely used by active managers.
 Although not active, DFA management is not passive either.
 DFA develops massively diversified baskets of securities without the need to slavishly trade based upon the reconstitution of indexes.
-This results in low cost mutual funds with turnover rates generally lower than that of the benchmark indexes.
+This results in low-cost mutual funds with turnover rates generally lower than that of the benchmark indexes.
 In 1993 The Fama/French Three Factor Model was created by DFA board members Eugene Fama and Kenneth French.
 The model expanded on the Capital Asset Pricing Model (CAPM) by adding size and value factors to the market risk factor in CAPM.
 The Three Factor Model considers the fact that value and small-cap stocks outperform markets over long time periods.
 In 2012, Fama identified a fourth direct profitability factor, illustrating that in aggregate, companies with higher free cash flow outperform the market.

 Active managers are compelled to buy and sell specific companies as a result of their security research, while passive index fund managers are compelled to buy specific names on specific dates in order to precisely match changes in their benchmark index.
 By contrast, DFA is flexible regarding which company shares they trade and the timing of those trades.
 This flexibility results in better pricing and lower trading frictions.

-Active managers typically trade frequently.
+Low Turnover: Active managers typically trade frequently.
 This high turnover rate is a major component of cost.
 High turnover is not always the fault of a mutual fund manager, however.
 Flighty investors who move money in and out of mutual funds can force a fund to buy and sell securities within the portfolio.
 To combat this, DFA does not offer shares to the retail investor unless they work with an approved advisor or meet very high minimums.
 Typical minimums are $2 million.
 In this way, investors in DFA funds enjoy exceptionally low turnover rates.

 the vanguard group